 Chadrasiri Wanasundera protects his tea farm in Sri Lanka with index insurance © Kaavya Krishna/World Bank Group

 The Global Index Insurance Facility (GIIF) is a dedicated World Bank Group's program that facilitates access to finance for smallholder farmers, micro-entrepreneurs, and microfinance institutions through the provisions of catastrophic risk transfer solutions and index-based insurance in developing countries.
-Funded by the European Union, the governments of Germany, Japan, and the Netherlands, GIIF has facilitated more than 1.5 million contracts, with $151 million in sums insured, covering approximately 6 million people, primarily in Sub-Saharan Africa, Asia, and Latin America and the Caribbean.
+Funded by the European Union/ACP, the governments of Germany, Japan, and the Netherlands, GIIF has facilitated more than 4.6 million contracts, with $730 million in sums insured, covering approximately 23 million people, primarily in Sub-Saharan Africa, Asia, and Latin America and the Caribbean.

 Providing access to finance for the vulnerable, insurance is an important element to poverty alleviation.
 Unfortunately, agricultural insurance and disaster insurance are either unavailable or prohibitively expensive in many developing countries.
 Index insurance is an innovative approach to insurance provision that pays out benefits on the basis of a pre-determined index or loss of assets and investments resulting from weather and catastrophic events, without requiring the traditional services of insurance claims assessors.
 It also allows for the claims settlement process to be quicker and more objective.
 See FAQ Index Insurance for more information.

-Funded by the European Union, Germany, Japan, and the Netherlands, the Global Index Insurance Facility is managed by the World Bank Group, as part of the Finance & Markets Global Practice.
+The Global Index Insurance Facility is managed by the World Bank Group, as part of the Finance, Competitiveness & Innovation Global Practice.